 From time to time students, employees, or visitors could be injured during the course of regular College activities.
-In the event of minor scratches and abrasions, first aid may be administered by College employees who are responsible for the areas in which first aid kits are located.
+In the event of minor scratches and abrasions, first aid may be administered by College employees who are responsible for areas in which first aid kits are located.
 Only the supplies in the kits should be used, and in no circumstances should any medication be provided for oral consumption.
-If no first aid kit is available, campus security will assist and administer first aid.
-Campus security can be contacted at 866-5911.
+Security Officers on any campus will assist and administer first aid and can be contacted at the College emergency number, 866-5911.

 In the case of more severe injuries, employees on the scene should call 911 and then contact campus security at 866-5911.
 Security will assist the injured party and arrange for the arrival of emergency medical personnel.
-Security will fill out an incident report and forward to the Security Manager for appropriate action.
+Security will fill out an incident report and forward to the Director of Security Services for appropriate action.